sslei-50/AndroidAppDev-Core3-TheMedallists/README.md

 - has an options menu which contains an option to show the saved data of the last item clicked

-Spike Report has been submitted.
+Spike Report including answers to specific questions has been submitted.